Ray-V/tde-slackbuilds/README.md

 Core/tdelibs
 Core/tdebase
 ```
-The cmake-trinity package is downloaded with the first archive, usually tqt3.
+The cmake-trinity package is downloaded with the first archive, usually tqt.

 ---